 Black Butler: My Descent Into One HELL of a Story

-I’m completely obsessed with this series and you should be too.
+I’m completely obsessed with Black Butler and will sing its praises to anyone who will listen.
 I promise it’s well worth the time and investment.
-And if the story isn’t your thing, at the very least you can drool over some of the best artwork in the manga and anime market today.
-I can’t sing the praises of this artwork high enough.
+And if the story isn’t your thing, at the very least you can enjoy over some of the best artwork in the manga and anime market today.
 If nothing else, it gives me an endless supply of cell phone and computer wallpaper art that I can stare at all day long.

 Beyond being the Earl of Phantomhive, Ciel is also the “Queen’s Guard Dog.”
 This basically means he performs a lot of her dirty work, which provides ample opportunities for him and Sebastian to go off on side adventures unrelated to the main plot.
 It also opens up great opportunities for some amazing characters, such as the Undertaker, the mysterious and bizarre man who runs a funeral home in London, or Grell Sutcliffe, the flamboyant Shinigami who is constantly lusting after Sebastian.